RickYCYang/helsinki-full-stack-project/README.md

 ### Deployment on server

-- part3: [phonebook/backend](https://helsinki-part3-phonebook.herokuapp.com/).
-It also contains the production build of frontend
+- part3: It has been deployed to Heroku [phonebook/backend](https://helsinki-part3-phonebook.herokuapp.com/) that contains the production build of frontend as well.

 ### Learning Targets